watson-developer-cloud/conversation-connector/channels/facebook/README.md

 1. Make sure the Bluemix US South region is selected.
 Other regions are not currently supported.

-1. Select the Bluemix region, organization, and space where you want to deploy.
+1. Select the Bluemix organization and space where you want to deploy.
 This space will be used to deploy the IBM Cloud Functions artifacts, as well as a Cloudant Lite service instance.

     **Note:** Make sure your Bluemix account has an open slot for the new Cloudant Lite service instance (if it does not already exist from a previous deployment).